-Beyond your own problems with yourself and others, society can often be aligned against you.
+Beyond problems with yourself and others, society can often be aligned against you.

 While this won’t directly affect your intimate relationships, it can create severe and consistent conflicts with the rest of the culture you’re in.